• Home

 • Vocal and Lyrics.

-The sound of each of the elements of music changes genre-wise.
+The sound of each of the elements of music and their layering structure / arrangement patterns change genre-wise.

 Know More: Elements of Music